Phone Camera Basics: 5 Mobile Photography Tips You Should Know (But Don’t)

-Do you know how to open your camera?
+Do you know how to open your phone camera?

-- Are you using your phone’s camera or an app?
+- Are you using your phone’s camera or a third-party app?
 If the former, a simple swipe up on any screen should open a menu with a camera logo.
 Simply click it to open the camera.
 If, on the other hand, you’re using an app, then you’ll have to find it on your phone.
 A simple search using the phone’s search function (In-Apps for Android and Spotlight for IOS) will do the trick.
-Or, you could create a photography folder where all your tools are kept together (pssst – this is a trick of the trade alert).
+Or, you could create a photography folder where all your tools are kept together.

 - Place two fingers together on the screen and pull them away from each other (vice-versa will unzoom).
-Don’t overdo it though, as zoom compromises the integrity of the photo!
-Just so you know, you shouldn’t really be using the zoom anyway…
+Don’t overdo it, though, as zoom compromises the integrity of the photo!
+So that you know, you shouldn’t be using the zoom anyway.

 Do you know how to focus?

-- Technology is dope.
+- Technology is awesome.
 A simple tap on what you want to be in focus should do the trick.
 Once you get good enough, you can try to use the manual focus capabilities.
-We won’t go over that here though, as it’s a more advanced technique.
-We have however gone over it in the past, so if you’re interested in the technique give this a read.
+We won’t go over that here, though, as it’s a more advanced technique.
+We have, however, gone over it in the past, so if you’re interested, give this a read.

 Do you know how to turn on the flash?

-- Usually by opening your camera app the ability to adjust the flash is visible on the home screen.
-It should be located somewhere on the top depending on your phone.
+- Usually, by opening your camera app, the ability to adjust the flash is visible on the home screen.
+It should be located somewhere on the top, depending on your cell phone.
 The symbol should look like a lightning strike.
-While this is a useful tool to have, it should be used sparingly.
-If you need help with lighting, and fairly inexpensive clip on LED light will solve all your problems.
+While this is a useful tool to have, use it sparingly.
+If you need help with lighting, a relatively inexpensive clip-on LED light will solve all your problems.

 Can you turn on your phone’s grid?
 Why would you want to?

-- So, your phone’s grid will definitely held you adhere to the Rule of Thirds.
-The Rule of Thirds may actually be the single most important photography rule to learn if you want to improve your smartphone photography.
+- So, your phone’s grid will definitely help you adhere to the Rule of Thirds.
+The Rule of Thirds may be the single most crucial photography rule to learn if you want to improve your smartphone photography.
 Essentially the rule states that if you break your photo into nine boxes, then your subject should sit on one of the lines running through the image.
-Take some of your best photos and employ the rule of thirds to see if your work adheres to the rule.
+Take some of your best smartphone photos and employ the rule of thirds to see if your work adheres to the rule.
 Do you need a little more information because you’re unconvinced?
-Check this out…
+Check this out.

 Why turn on portrait mode?
 How do I do it?

-- You would utilize portrait mode if you’re looking to blur the background while enhancing the foreground.
-This is ideal for photographing people.
-Sometimes portrait mode can also be used when photographing animals or when trying to do macro photography without a macro photography lens.
+- You will utilize portrait mode if you’re looking to blur the background while enhancing the foreground.
+This bokeh effect, as it is known, is ideal for photographing people.
+Sometimes portrait mode can also be used when photographing animals or when trying to do macro photography without a dedicated lens.
 While we don’t recommend this technique, we do also push our readers to experiment!

-1. Why Use a Phone Over a Pro-Quality Camera
+Basic Smartphone Photography Tip #1 – Why To Use a Mobile Over a Pro-Quality Camera

-Struggling to decide?
-We aren’t surprised.
-Smartphone cameras or only getting better.
-While it’s true that they don’t compete with mirrorless or DSLR cameras in many ways, it is true that smartphones will eventually be able to do what the mirrorless or DSLR cameras of today can do.
+Are you struggling to decide?
+We aren’t surprised, and smartphone cameras are only getting better.
+While it’s true that they don’t compete with mirrorless or DSLR cameras in many ways, indeed, smartphones will eventually be able to do what the mirrorless or DSLR cameras of today can do.

-Look…we know it seems like we’re pro-quality camera bashers, but we’re really not.
-In fact, we know there are times and places for the old-faithful.
-We’re just pointing out the value of the camera in your phone.
+Look, we know it seems like we’re pro-quality camera bashers, but we’re really not.
+We know there are times and places for the old-faithful.
+We’re just pointing out the value of the camera in your cell phone.

-In the end, though, we realize that these cameras in our phones are getting unbelievably good.
+In the end, though, we realize that mobile phone cameras are getting unbelievably good.
 It would be irresponsible if we didn’t take advantage of learning about them and how to use them as often as possible.

-On another hand, phone camera basics are also much simpler than the pro-quality camera basics.
+On the other hand, phone camera basics are also much more straightforward than the pro-quality camera basics.

 Unless you’re making serious money from photography, why would you want to overcomplicate things?

-Before we get into the basics of actually taking the photo, it’s important that we explain why you should be using your phone over a mirrorless or DSLR camera in the first place (even though we’ve discussed it before…).
+Before we get into the basics of actually taking the photo, we must explain why you should be using your phone over a mirrorless or DSLR camera in the first place (even though we’ve discussed it before).

 At the same time, it’s worth noting that you really should be taking advantage of every opportunity to edit on your PC instead of on your phone.
-While the latter is certainly faster and more convenient, the added control provided by Adobe Suites – Lightroom CC and Photoshop – are too good to not use.
+While the latter is undoubtedly faster and more convenient, the added control provided by Adobe Suites – Lightroom CC and Photoshop – is too good not to use.

-Really, if you can spring the ten dollars a month for Adobe – hint you’ll have access to the mobile app where you can seamlessly transfer photos around – then buying it is a serious no brainer.
+If you can spring the ten dollars a month for Adobe – hint you’ll have access to the mobile app where you can seamlessly transfer mobile photos around – then buying it is a serious no brainer.

 It’s the photo of the mundane, however, that is the most impressive if done correctly.

 Oh, and another thing.
-Just like you think about your photo’s composition, you should consider its surroundings and what you’d like to be included before taking the shot.
+Just like you think about your photo’s composition, you should consider its surroundings and what you’d like to include before taking the shot.

 Ditch those boring filters that come with your phone.
 Ditch those popular filters from Instagram.
 Download something new, something cutting-edge, and something that’ll have your followers scratching their heads.